25 Must-See Colorful Orchids

 • The flowers are large, with petals and sepals ranging from white to pink, and a distinctive lip often marked with contrasting colors.

-• This large orchid is characterized by its pleated, palm-like leaves and impressive flower spikes that can reach up to 2 meters tall, bearing 10-35 spectacular flowers.
+• These rightly-hued orchids are characterized by their pleated, palm-like leaves and impressive flower spikes that can reach up to 2 meters tall, bearing 10-35 spectacular flowers.

 • The blooms, which appear from late winter to early spring, feature rusty brown or reddish-brown petals and sepals with a contrasting pink or purple lip, resembling a nun’s hood.